1925. Gelatin silver print, 9 1/8 x 11 1/4" (23.2 x 28.6 cm)

 An object used to aid or enhance a story or performance.

-A series of setbacks prevented Sander from fully realizing his ambitions.
-In the 1930s he was forced to put the project on hold as the National Socialists (commonly known as Nazis) came to power.
-The Nazis did not like that many of his photographs showed German people who diverged from the idealized Aryan physical type they hoped to propagate.
-Sander’s studio, along with thousands of negatives, was destroyed by bombing in 1944.
-He resumed work on his project after World War II, although he never completed it to his satisfaction.
+A series of setbacks prevented Sander from fully realizing his ambitions for People of the 20th Century.
+In the 1930s, he was forced to put the project on hold as the National Socialists (Nazis) came to power.
+The Nazis did not like that many of his photographs showed German people who diverged from their idealized Aryan physical type.
+In 1944, his studio, along with thousands of his negatives, was destroyed by bombing.
+Though Sander resumed his work after World War II, he never completed his project to his satisfaction.